 Here are ten things to consider when it comes to industrial building safety.

 1. Early Reporting

 By reporting safety concerns early, your employees can prevent potential accidents or injuries from occurring.
 Employees should report anything potentially unsafe to a supervisor or manager so that they can take immediate action.

 Create checklists that outline safety and health protocols.
-The checklists should identify potential hazards as well as products that can be potentially harmful.
-Types of checklists include:
+The lists should identify potential hazards and products that can be potentially harmful.
+Types of lists include: